As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Slovaks and Poles are very similar in a lot of things due to our Slavic nature.

-However, in some of the things for example business nature and overall thinking is a bit different.
+However, in some of the things for example business nature and overall thinking are a bit different.
 Despite all of our differences we love each other and are happy to meet our Polish brothers all around the world!

 TIP: Do you want to know more about Slovakia?
 Check out interesting, weird and unusual facts about Slovakia by locals in the article below: